spacelift-io/user-documentation/docs/vendors/terraform/terraform-provider.md

 ## Boundaries of programmatic management

-Spacelift administrative tokens are not like user tokens.
-Specifically, they allow access to a much smaller subset of the [API](../../integrations/api.md#viewing-the-graphql-schema).
-They allow managing the lifecycles of [stacks](../../concepts/stack/README.md), [contexts](../../concepts/configuration/context.md), [integrations](../../integrations/cloud-providers/aws.md), and [configuration](../../concepts/configuration/environment.md), but they won't allow you to create or even access [Terraform state](state-management.md), [runs](../../concepts/run/README.md) or [tasks](../../concepts/run/task.md), or their associated logs.
+The `SPACELIFT_API_TOKEN` provided to stacks is not like user tokens.
+Stacks without [role attachments](../../concepts/authorization/assigning-roles-stacks.md) receive a token with limited access that cannot modify any Spacelift resources.
+Stacks with role attachments receive a more powerful token, but it still allows access to a much smaller subset of the [API](../../integrations/api.md#view-the-graphql-schema) than user tokens.
+These tokens allow managing the lifecycles of [stacks](../../concepts/stack/README.md), [contexts](../../concepts/configuration/context.md), [integrations](../../integrations/cloud-providers/aws.md), and [configuration](../../concepts/configuration/environment.md), but they won't allow you to create or even access [Terraform state](state-management.md), [runs](../../concepts/run/README.md) or [tasks](../../concepts/run/task.md), or their associated logs.

-Administrative tokens have no superpowers either.
+Stack tokens have no superpowers either.
 They can't read write-only configuration elements any more than you can as a user.
-Unlike human users with user tokens, administrative tokens won't allow you to run `env` in a [task](../../concepts/run/task.md) and read back the logs.
+Unlike human users with user tokens, stack tokens won't allow you to run `env` in a [task](../../concepts/run/task.md) and read back the logs.

 In general, we believe that things like runs or tasks do not fit the (relatively static) Terraform resource lifecycle model and that hiding those parts of the API from Terraform helps us ensure the integrity of potentially sensitive data - just see the example above.